Leonard Pelham Lee

 Leonard Pelham Lee (1903–1980) was an executive in the English internal combustion engine industry.

 Biography

-Leonard Pelham Lee was born as the son of Horace Pelham Lee on 31 May 1903.
-He joined Coventry Climax Engines in 1919 and became a Director in 1927.

-He married Ivy D. Jones in 1933, and had a son, Charles Pelham Lee.
+Leonard Pelham Lee was born on 31 May 1903, the son of Horace Pelham Lee.
+He joined Coventry Climax Engines in 1919 and was appointed a Director in 1927.
+In 1933 he married Ivy D. Jones, with whom he had a son, Charles Pelham Lee.

-In 1953, he was appointed Chairman and Managing Director of Coventry Climax Engines on the death of his father, who was the founder/owner.

-He was appointed Chairman (formerly Joint MD) of Godiva Fire Pumps in 1957.

-He lived at Park House, Warwick Road, Coventry, and was appointed the Chairman of British Internal Combustion Engine Manufacturers Association in 1960 at age 57.
+Following the death of his father in 1953, Lee became Chairman and Managing Director of Coventry Climax Engines.
+Four years later, in 1957, he was appointed Chairman of Godiva Fire Pumps.
+He lived at Park House on Warwick Road in Coventry, and in 1960, at the age of 57, was elected Chairman of the British Internal Combustion Engine Manufacturers Association.
 He died in 1980 in Warwickshire, England.

 Formula One

 In 1961, Coventry Climax was dominating the British Formula One field with the successful FPF and FWMV engines, but FWMV's initial selling price (3,000 Pounds), though considerably higher than the selling price of FPF (2,250 Pounds), did not cover the development cost and the mounting maintenance cost as more and more teams wanted to run it.
 He announced that the situation is the equivalent of his company subsidising the teams, so that the company will withdraw from Formula One racing at the end of the year.

 As the customer teams did not have alternative engine suppliers, and thus being totally dependent on the supply of the FWMV engine, the teams got together and negotiated with Lee so that Oil company sponsorship funds would be funneled through the teams to Coventry Climax to cover the mounting costs, and Lee agreed to continue the development and support of these engines.

 This incident became the seed for the formation of Formula One Constructors Association later in the 1970s.